-Reviewers will be asked to evaluate the strength of the collaboration proposing the work; the demonstration of institutional commitment will be taken as evidence of the Stewardship customer's interest in the outcome.
-See section V.A.2.
+Reviewers will be asked to evaluate the strength of the team proposing the work; for Track 1 proposals, the demonstration of institutional commitment will be taken as evidence of the Stewardship customer's interest in the outcome.
+See sections V.A.2 and V.B.2.